 Although almost all women are at risk of getting appendicitis, this disease occurs more often in women than in men.
 A strong family history of appendicitis may be able to predict who is at risk.
 People of African-American descent are more likely to develop appendicitis than those of European descent.

-Some factors can be considered risk factors for this condition.
+Some factors can be consider risk factors for this condition.
 Other diseases such as cancer, liver disease, gallstones, or aneurysms can increase the risk of developing the condition.
 If a person has any of these diseases, he or she should seek medical attention right away.
 Smoking, obesity, poor nutrition, poor hydration, and lack of exercise are risk factors for this condition.

 Genetics may also play a role in whether a person is prone to appendicitis or not.
 People with family members who have the condition are less likely to develop it themselves.
 Additionally, people with parents or siblings who had the condition are more likely to have it themselves.

 There is no cure of it, but it can be control through proper management.